openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_system.rst

 #####

     1. Login as admin to Openstack Horizon UI
-    2. Launch a new instance
+    2. Launch an instance using the default image, flavor and security group.
-    3. Send ping to external IP (example 8.8.8.8)
-    4. Send ping to IP address of lab host in environments public net
-    5. Verify on Contrail controller WebUI that network is there and VMs are attached to it
+    3. Check that public IP 8.8.8.8 can be pinged from instance.
+    4. Delete instance.

 Expected results